ryansun96/RedditGCTopics/README.md

 ![Link flairs in China subreddit](Flairs_in_China.png "Link flairs in China subreddit")

-We can see from the above figure that the proportion of each flair under subreddit China has been constant from 2016 to 2018.
-The most popular flairs in the subreddit of China were: VPN, Discussion, Life in China, Advice and News.
+The proportion of each flair under subreddit China has been consistent from 2016 to 2018.
+The most popular flairs in subreddit China were: VPN, Discussion, Life in China, Advice and News.

   * Shanghai

 ![Link flairs in Shanghai subreddit](Flairs_in_Shanghai.png "Link flairs in Shanghai subreddit")

-We can see from the above figure that the proportion of each flair under subreddit Shanghai from 2016 to 2018 is not as constant as that of in the subreddit of China.
-Some flairs become more popular approaching 2018, such as Help, other flairs attracted less attention along the time, such as Question, City, and music.
-The percentage of flairs like Meet has been constant over years.
-The overall most popular flairs in the subreddit of Shanghai were:
-Question, Help, City, Meet, and News.
+Proportion of each flair under subreddit Shanghai from 2016 to 2018 is not as consistent as that in subreddit China.
+Some flairs become more popular in 2018, such as Help, while other flairs attracted less attention, such as Question, City, and Music.
+Share of flairs like Meet has been stable over years.
+Overall, most popular flairs in subreddit Shanghai were: Question, Help, City, Meet, and News.

   * Taiwan

 ![Link flairs in Taiwan subreddit](Flairs_in_Taiwan.png "Link flairs in Taiwan subreddit")

-The flairs under Subreddit Taiwan is much more diverse comparing to the subreddit China and subreddit Shanghai.
-The proportion of each flair has been dynamically changing from 2016 to 2018.
-Generally speaking, the most popular flairs over time under the subreddit of Taiwan were: Question, Discussion, News, Travel, and Politics.
+Flairs under subreddit Taiwan is much more diverse compared to China and Shanghai.
+Share of each flair has been dynamically changing from 2016 to 2018.
+Overall, most popular flairs in Taiwan were: Question, Discussion, News, Travel, and Politics.

 - Unsupervised learning - topic modeling with LDA